jhaight-eco/uwin-multiregioncommcomp/README.md

 ---
 <div align="center"> <h3>Rcode</h3> </div>

-This folder contains all R script files used for conducting the analyses and producing the `figures`.
+This folder contains all R script files used for conducting the analyses that produce the `modeloutput` and `modelsummary` data and the `figures`.
 There are a total of eight R scripts, numbered by the order in which they are to be run.
 Scripts 1_1 through 1_3 are for conducting the analyses, while 2_1 through 2_3 are for producing the figures components.

 **./Rcode/1_1_Analysis_FittingMultiRegionCommunityModel.R**
 Script for using JAGS to fit the Bayesian multi-city, community occupancy model within R, using the R package `jagsUI`